CodeForTucson/wizardmaker/README.md

 Note that this project is unusual because it is mostly a UXD effort.
 It is quite possible that we will not come up with a design that allows most content experts, relatively unskilled with computers, to easily create a wizard.
 So before we look for coding resources we will investigate proposed designs and try to determine the feasibility of the project from a UXD point of view.
 It is also quite possible that, even if we prove the feasibility of the project, the development will be too great a task to fit within Code for Tucson's resources.
 We will cross that bridge when and if we come to it.

+You can find the plans and storyboard for this project at https://drive.google.com/drive/folders/0BzmFTi2U9i8yYVp6aDgwNWMwMzg